Lazarus2179/Milestone-Poject-2/README.md

 * No errors were found when passing through the [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/)

 <u>JS</u>
-* No errors were found when passing through the JavaScript Validator(https://extendsclass.com/javascript-fiddle.html)
+* No errors were found when passing through the [JavaScript Validator](https://extendsclass.com/javascript-fiddle.html)

-## Unfixed Bugs

 ## Deployment